joseprupi/quantragrpc/README.md

 ### Architecture

 * A Python client for quantra.
 This is pending from Flatbuffers project to support gRPC for Python, [see this](https://github.com/google/flatbuffers/issues/4109).
-* Having a shared cache for interprocess communications to avoid calculations such as curve bootstrapping (I am currently working on this)
+* Having a shared cache for interprocess communications to avoid repeated calculations such as curve bootstrapping (currently working on this)

 ![Arqchitecture](docs/architecture2.jpg?raw=true "Arqchitecture")